Table of Contents

 What Bitcoin Can Do for Clients in the Long Run?

-Bitcoin has changed how money works since it first emerged in 2009.
-But it’s not likely that it can replace significant, government-controlled currencies.
+Bitcoin has changed how money works since its 2009 debut.
+But it’s not likely to replace significant, government-controlled currencies.

-Customers with low wages who live in rural places and can’t get to a standard bank may be able to use its technology.
-It has led to significant advances in decentralized finance.
+Customers with low wages who live in rural areas and can’t access a standard bank may be able to use its technology.
+This has led to significant advances in decentralised finance.

 Blockchain has made many changes possible, but its main job is to help people consistently.